 When in doubt, try a little of everything

-The nice thing about virtual events is that it’s easy to change it up.
+The nice thing about virtual events is that it’s easy to change it up with a little video editing.
 For example, you can edit together a perfect, seamless video stream for the first day.
 On the second day you can bring in panelists to comment over pre-recorded content.
 And on the third day you can just do the whole thing live, and just focus on conversations with the audience.
 However you decide to edit or not edit your event, It all works!

 If you’re looking for a virtual platform to use for your next virtual or hybrid event, the Expo Pass Virtual Experience is for you.
 We have the technology and cutting-edge, end-to-end, fully-integrated kind of stuff that could be just what you need to bring your vision to life.